marvel-uiuc/ilw-header-megamenu/README.md

 - an <ilw-header-megamenu-section linked="true"> that contains an anchor and at least one unordered list of links.
 The anchor should contain `slot="link"`.

 Within each `ilw-header-megamenu-section` or `ilw-header-megamenu-section linked="true"` you can choose a combination of:
 - 1-4 unordered list of links, with up to one layer of nested links.
-If only one list is added and it has more than 5 items, the remaining list items will be evenly divided between the remaining columns.
+If only one list is added and it has more than 5 items, the remaining list items will be evenly divided between the remaining columns as follows:
+    - 1-10 items get divided equally between 2 columns, 11-15 items they would be divided into 3 columns (4, 4 and 3), if there were 16+ items they would be divided evenly into 4 columns (4, 4,4,4 or more)
 - a decorative image
 - a `<div>` containing a paragraph element and a call to action (`<a>` or `<button>`).
 The div should contain `slot="action"`.